labbcb/workflows/README.md

-# rnnr
-Reproducible workflows for genomics research
+# Reproducible workflows for genomics research